 We anticipate our overall revenue in fiscal 2020 to be higher in North America, offset by lower revenue from our international regions.
 This expectation is based on actual order volumes in fiscal 2019 and our observation of customer spending patterns going into fiscal 2020.
-We have a healthy backlog entering fiscal 2020 for our North America private network projects and we anticipate continuing our strong momentum across these verticals.
+In the first six months of fiscal 2020, we added to the healthy backlog we had entering fiscal 2020 for our North America private network projects and we anticipate continuing our strong momentum across these verticals.
 We have made inroads into the U.S. rural broadband and wireless internet service provider areas and there is evidence now of investment to support 5G deployments with our U.S. service provider customers.
-Internationally, we are taking a more conservative view of our revenue opportunity based on a variety of factors that have led to an overall capital spending decline and increased competitive intensity, especially from vendors based in China.
-While there is an attractive pipeline of international revenue opportunity, it has less clarity on timing and we are consequently lowering our international expectations with respect to fiscal 2020.
+Internationally, we took a more conservative view of our revenue opportunity based on a variety of factors that have led to an overall capital spending decline and increased competitive intensity, especially from vendors based in China.
+While there is an attractive pipeline of international revenue opportunity, it has less clarity on timing and we are maintaining our lower international expectations with respect to fiscal 2020.